 Tell us about what needs fixing via email

-Please send us an email when there is a repair .
-Our email address for repair is info@cosyeasy.com .
+Please send us an email when there is a repair.

 Example